bulnuo/open-llama-lora/README.md

 ## Next steps

-Now you can create your own training dataset to run fine-tunning and inference.
+Now you can create your own training dataset to run finetunning and inference.
 Both scripts can be easily modified to pick up your data and store/pick-up finetuned models under different names.

 Note that the pre-trained base model does not change.
 You can have multiple finetuned Lora Adapters for the same base model.